Athiradi (2015 film)

-Athiradi (Immediate or Sudden Action) is a 2015 Indian Tamil-language black comedy-action film written by Mansoor Ali Khan and directed by Balu Anand.
-Mansoor Ali Khan and Moumita Choudhury are in the lead roles.
-Produced by actor Mansoor Ali Khan under his banner "Raj Kennedy Films", the film features music composed by Mansoor Ali Khan.
+Athiradi is a 2015 Indian Tamil-language action comedy film directed by Balu Anand from a screenplay by Mansoor Ali Khan, who also served as the producer and music composer.
+The film stars Khan and Moumita Choudhury.
 It was released on 16 October 2015.

 Plot

 The film is about a commoner who survives by doing aerobics.

 Soundtrack

 The music was composed by Mansoor Ali Khan.